proycon/analiticcl/README.md

 A frequency score on a scale of 1.0 (most frequent variant) to 0.0 is returned separately (not shown in TSV output).
-By default, the ranking of variants is based primarily on the distance score, the frequency score is only used as a secondary key in case their is a tie (multiple items with the same distance score).
+By default, the ranking of variants is based primarily on the distance score, the frequency score is only used as a secondary key in case there is a tie (multiple items with the same distance score).

 If you do want frequency information to play a larger role in the ranking of variants, you can use the ``--freq-ranking`` parameter, the value of which is a weight to attribute to frequency ranking in relation to the distance component and should be in the range 0.0